 Menakem: That’s exactly right.

-Tippett: … but the people that are not ready to reckon with this, for all these many reasons, create instead is culture: symbols, stories, music, and belonging, and that that’s so much more powerful than a strategy.
+Tippett: But what they — the people that are not ready to reckon with this, for all these many reasons — create instead is culture: symbols, stories, music, and belonging, and that that’s so much more powerful than a strategy.

 Menakem: Exactly right.
-So if I’m a 13-year-old white boy, and I get on the internet.
-And I see symbol, I see rules of admonishment, rules of acceptance, a tone, a cadence, a dress and understanding, a rhythm — so I’m not just talking about just the things that we see, the dress and stuff like that, I’m talking about the glue, the resonant and dissonant glue that holds things together.
+So if I’m a 13-year-old white boy, and I get on the internet, and I see symbol, I see rules of admonishment, rules of acceptance, a tone, a cadence, a dress, an understanding, a rhythm — so I’m not just talking about just the things that we see, the dress and stuff like that.
+I’m talking about the glue — the resonant and dissonant glue that holds things together.

 Tippett: And it’s about your identity.
 It’s not even necessarily about actions you’re gonna perpetrate against other people.
 It’s about how you feel inside your body.

 Menakem: It’s about how — and this is why I keep coming back to energy.
-And I’m not talking about mystical energy.
-And so one of the things that happens is: I’m a 13-year-old white boy.
+And I’m not talking about mystical energy, I’m talking about how this stuff — and so one of the things that happens is: I’m a 13-year-old white boy.
 I’m lost.
-But I’m watching this, and they have a whole history.
-Even if I know that the history is bunk, but it has a beginning, a middle, and an end.
+But I’m watching this, and they have a whole history, even if I know that the history is bunk.
+But it has a beginning, a middle, and an end.
 And we all like a good story.
 I’m 13; I’m lost; I’m poor.
 And the reason why I’m poor is because these little Mexicans keep coming over here, taking my job.
-The reason why I’m poor is because these black brutes that the only thing that they can do is jump and play football, or sing and dance, they’re taking my job, and I’m the rightful heir.
+The reason why I’m poor is because these Black brutes that the only thing that they can do is jump and play football, or sing and dance — they’re taking my job, and I’m the rightful heir.

 [music: “Amor Porteño” by Gotan Project]

-Tippett: It’s that constriction you heard in your grandmother’s voice when she told you about picking cotton.
+Tippett: That’s that constriction that you heard in your grandmother’s voice when she told you about picking cotton.

 Tippett: Right, bodies of color.

-Tippett: So you’re saying that you’re formed by the culture —
+Tippett: So you’re saying that you’re formed by the culture, physically —

-Tippett: You can’t drop that on people, either, because they won’t be ready to — they’ll also brace.
+Tippett: Well, you can’t drop that on people, either, because they won’t be ready to — they’ll also brace.